UPDATED: 8:20 a.m. ET, Dec. 8, 2022

 White House press secretary Karine Jean-Pierre told reporters while traveling on Air Force One that Griner “is doing as well as can be expected under the circumstances.”
 She also told reporters that getting Brittney Griner home remains a “top priority” for the Biden administration.

-U.S. officials in Moscow hope to continue meeting with Griner throughout her imprisonment and continue to aid her in her goal of being released.
+U.S. officials in Moscow said they hoped to continue meeting with Griner throughout her imprisonment and continue to aid her in her goal of being released.

 Last month, Russia denied Brittney Griner’s appeal over her nine-year prison sentence in a drug smuggling case that dashes hopes of the WNBA star’s release anytime soon.